section-engineering-education/engineering-education/articles/ensuring-acid-compliance-in-database-transactions/index.md

 Phase 2 starts after a successful phase 1 and when all participants send an OK response.
 In this phase, all resource managers must commit, enabling [nodes](https://docs.oracle.com/cd/B10191_01/calendar.903/b10093/nodes.htm#) to log their commits in a record and notify the coordinator of the successful commits.

 In the case that phase 1 fails, phase 2 notifies resource managers to abort the transaction.
-In this event, servers will roll back, and each node will send feedback for successfully accomplished rollbacks.
+In this event, servers will roll back, and each node will send feedback for accomplished rollbacks.

 ### Conclusion

 ACID-compliant database management systems are maintained with utmost data security and integrity.
 Organizations can derive value from such databases and prevent data from being corrupted.

+---
+Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)